 Len Blavatnik is a global philanthropist committed to advancing science, higher education, good government and the arts through meaningful involvement and charitable giving.
-He is a dual American and British citizen, knighted by Queen Elizabeth II in 2017 for his service to philanthropy and, in 2013, he was appointed Chevalier of the French Legion d’Honneur for his support of education.
+Born in Odesa, Ukraine, he is a dual American and British citizen, knighted by Queen Elizabeth II in 2017 for his service to philanthropy and, in 2013, he was appointed Chevalier of the French Legion d’Honneur for his support of education.

 He established the Blavatnik Family Foundation, a 501(c)(3) private foundation that is exclusively self-funded.
-Over the past decade, the Foundation has contributed more than $900 million to over 250 charitable institutions worldwide.
+Over the past decade, the Foundation has contributed more than $1 billion to over 250 charitable institutions worldwide.

 Upholding the values instilled in him by his academic parents, Blavatnik’s giving strategy prioritizes scientific research and discovery and higher education.
 Donations are highly concentrated to drive meaningful impact and to promote innovation in science, engineering and technology that will benefit the whole of society.

 The Foundation focuses on select institutions leading the way in early-stage discovery vital to scientific and health-related breakthroughs.
 Blavatnik believes that funding young scientists at premier universities and scientific research centers will more quickly advance research and transform discovery into practical applications to improve human health.